ThePetrovich/jfkerman_outline/README.md

 8. Create a superuser with `python manage.py createsuperuser`.
 9. Install a web server (e.g. Nginx) and configure it to serve the application using WSGI/ASGI.
 10. Create systemd service files for the application and the web server (I forgot to add example files, you are on your own ¯\\\_(ツ)\_/¯).
 Systemd should point to the `start.sh` file.
-11. Create a cron job (or a systemd timer) to run `schedule.sh` every 5 minutes.
+11. Create another systemd service for the scheduler, and point it at `schedule.sh`.
-12. Start your services, it should hopefully work.
+12. Pray & start your services.

 ## Adding servers